F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/waf/marketplace/README.md

 ---

-### Help
+### Getting Help
+**F5 Support**
-Because this template has been created and fully tested by F5 Networks, it is supported by F5.
+Because this template has been created and fully tested by F5 Networks, it is fully supported by F5.
 This means you can get assistance if necessary from [F5 Technical Support](https://support.f5.com/csp/article/K25327565).
 You can modify the template itself if necessary, but if you modify any of the code ***outside*** of the lines ### START CUSTOM TMSH CONFIGURATION and ### END CUSTOM TMSH CONFIGURATION the template is no longer supported by F5.

+**Community Support**
 We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 CloudFormation templates.
-This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.
+There are F5 employees who are members of this community who typically monitor the channel Monday-Friday 9-5 PST and will offer best-effort assistance.
+This slack channel community support should **not** be considered a substitute for F5 Technical Support.
+See the [Slack Channel Statement](https://github.com/F5Networks/f5-aws-cloudformation/blob/master/slack-channel-statement.md) for guidelines on using this channel.

 ---
 ---